Indian Creek Divorce Lawyer & Family Law Attorney

 Indian Creek Village — a private island of roughly three dozen estates often called the “Billionaire Bunker” — is among the most exclusive addresses in the world.
 Divorce at this level is defined by extraordinary asset complexity and an absolute premium on privacy.
 Marital estates can include controlling interests in operating companies, large investment and private-equity portfolios, multiple homes across the U.S. and abroad, aircraft, yachts, fine art, and wealth held through sophisticated trust and entity structures.
 Properly classifying and valuing those assets requires a coordinated team of forensic accountants, appraisers, and tax and trust counsel.
 Pre-marital wealth, inheritances, and prenuptial or postnuptial agreements are nearly always present and must be analyzed with precision.
 For high-profile residents, confidential mediation and privately negotiated settlements are strongly preferred over any public proceeding.
 Indian Creek cases are filed in the 11th Judicial Circuit (Miami-Dade).

-Speak with a Indian Creek Village Family Law Attorney
+Speak with an Indian Creek Village Family Law Attorney

 Pazos Law Group represents Indian Creek Village residents in high-asset divorce, custody, and family law matters.
 Schedule a confidential consultation with Nadia Pazos.